 Hi there Deborah,

-We are in love with this color this spring.
-It’s just mouthwatering, and so pretty against the skin.
+This color is mouthwatering, and so pretty against the skin.
 Pleated skirts and dresses like this create curves where there are none.
 So if you are an H- shape, that is straight up and down without much of a waist, then try a dress like this and belt it to fake a waist.
 This Maggy London Sleeveless Pleated Chiffon Dress will be flying out of the stores.

 |A Lesson in Long and Lean